mouse-reeve/kyranides/03_book_1.md

 a potent Plant, not created for a few things!
-For thy Juice mixt equally with the Juice of the root of the Herb _Stratiotes_ of _Persia_,
-_i. e._ Savory, and in like manner the Juice of Tithymal and Scammony equally, mix them all equally, and boyl thrice as much Honey, to the thickness of an Oyntment, and when
+For thy Juice mixt equally with the Juice of the root of the Herb _Stratiotes_ of _Persia_, _i.e._ Savory, and in like manner the Juice of Tithymal and Scammony equally, mix them all equally, and boyl thrice as much Honey, to the thickness of an Oyntment, and when